akvo/akvo-flow-docs/docs/topic/fieldapp/CollectingSurveyData.rst

 Surveys can consist of a number of different question types.

-- **Dependent Questions** � Based on the answer to a question, additional questions are displayed or hidden.
+- **Dependent Questions** Based on the answer to a question, additional questions are displayed or hidden.

-- **Geo Questions** - use the device�s GPS chip to automatically fill in latitude, longitude and elevation.
+- **Geo Questions** - use the device's GPS chip to automatically fill in latitude, longitude and elevation.
 Click the Check Geo Location button to fill in these questions.

-- **Photo and Video questions** � present the option to take a photo or video to supplement your data.
+- **Photo and Video questions** present the option to take a photo or video to supplement your data.
 Click the Take Photo or Take Video buttons to use the phone camera.
 A green check mark appears beside the photo question to indicate that a photo has been taken.

 *Note: To preview the photo, long-click the checkmark.
 Press the back button to close the preview.
 If you wish to replace the photo, click Take Photo again to retake the picture.*